PriyanshuMittal0310/Sahaayak-AI-Generalised-Disaster-Information-and-Response-Hub/README.md

 - `REACT_APP_API_URL`: Backend API URL (default: http://localhost:8000)
 - `NODE_ENV`: Environment mode
 - `CHOKIDAR_USEPOLLING`: File watching configuration

+## 👥 Contributing

+We welcome contributions from the community!
+Here's how you can help:

+1. **Report Bugs**
+   - Check existing issues to avoid duplicates
+   - Provide detailed reproduction steps
+   - Include error messages and screenshots if applicable

+2. **Suggest Enhancements**
+   - Describe the feature or improvement
+   - Explain why it would be valuable
+   - Include any relevant references or examples

+3. **Submit Pull Requests**
+   - Fork the repository
+   - Create a feature branch
+   - Add tests for your changes
+   - Update documentation as needed
+   - Submit a pull request with a clear description

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Built with ❤️ by the Sahaayak AI team
+- Uses data from USGS, GDACS, and other open data sources
+- Powered by FastAPI, React, and PostGIS

 ## 📝 Usage Examples